-We work every week with two particular schools; Woolston Brook and Oakwood Avenue Primary.
+We work every week with three particular schools; Woolston Brook, Oakwood Avenue Primary and Woolston County Primary.

 Woolston Brook is a secondary school for pupils with Social, Emotional and Mental Health issues (SEMH) who have been removed from mainstream education.

-The class we spend time with from Oakwood Avenue has similar pupils but is within a primary school.
+The classes we spend time with from Woolston CP and Oakwood Avenue have similar pupils but is within a primary school.

 This is a long term process designed to connect with the children and young people who are often struggling with a broad range of social issues, difficult home lives and anti-social behaviour.